jump-dev/Convex.jl/README.md

 ```
 Pkg.add("Convex")
 ```
+By default, only ECOS is installed.
+If you wish to use another solver mentioned above, please refer to the documentation for that solver for installation instructions.
 If you're on OSX, then SCS.jl should also work.
 This can be used to solve problems involving exponential and semi-definite constraints.
 NOTE: SCS.jl ONLY works on OSX.
 ```